Jonas Adjetey: Black Stars Player Who Worked as a Painter and Didn’t Have Money for Boots

 Asare wears different shirt from his teammates

-Earlier, YEN.com.gh reported about Benjamin Asare's historic performance during the 2026 FIFA World Cup, where he wore a different shirt from his teammates against England.
+Earlier, YEN.com.gh reported on Benjamin Asare's historic performance for the Black Stars during the 2026 FIFA World Cup, where he wore a different shirt from his teammates against England.

-His clean sheet not only marked his debut but also made him the first domestic-based player to start a World Cup match for Ghana, an achievement that has captivated football fans worldwide.
+His clean sheet not only marked his debut but also made him the first domestic-based player to start a World Cup match for Ghana, although his kit has garnered as much attention online.

 Source: YEN.com.gh